roy-harmon/UniversaLIS/README.md

 ## Acknowledgements

-This software was written using information from the IMMULITE® Systems Interface Specification manual, downloaded from the [Siemens Healthineers Document Library](https://doclib.siemens-healthineers.com/document/592738).
+This software was written from scratch using information from the IMMULITE® Systems Interface Specification manual, downloaded from the [Siemens Healthineers Document Library](https://doclib.siemens-healthineers.com/document/592738).
-Support for MySQL uses the Oracle MySQL team's MySQL Connector/.NET 8.0, used under the GPLv2 license as outlined [here](https://downloads.mysql.com/docs/licenses/connector-net-8.0-gpl-en.pdf).
 IMMULITE is a trademark of Siemens Healthcare Diagnostics.

 ## License